 - Good Is Not Nice: Malorie has to raise her children this way.
 She often feels regretful about it, but she reasons that the children cannot afford to make mistakes when they venture out into the world.

 - Hope Spot: Malorie finds other people.
-Though she learns that everyone in this community has blinded themselves.
-Malorie refuses to go along with this rule, but the hope spot has not been entirely dashed: she now knows that there are other sane people who have survived in this new world.
+Though she learns that many in this community have blinded themselves, but the hope spot has not been entirely dashed: she now knows that there are other sane people who have survived in this new world.

 - Nerves of Steel: Gary considers himself to possess this.
 He may also just be too crazy to drive any crazier.
 Either way, he seems immune or resistant to the sight of the creatures.